Highlights of the Program

 Samaa Technologies

-• Addressing on-site treatment challenges for produced wastewater with variable contamination
+• Overcoming on-site treatment challenges for produced wastewater with variable contamination

 • Offering a cost-effective, modular approach to meet environmental and operational goals